The Conch House Marina Resort Wedding Photography Guide

 Coordinate with the Restaurant

-The Conch House is a working restaurant and marina resort, not just a wedding venue.
-Communicate with the event coordinator about where you can and can't shoot, and be respectful of other diners if the restaurant is open during your event.
-Most events rent out specific areas (patio, Party Barge, private dining rooms), but it's good to clarify boundaries.
-Also ask about vendor meals—the food here is genuinely delicious, and you'll want to try the conch fritters.
+This is a working restaurant and resort, not just a wedding spot.
+Communicate with the event coordinator about where you can and can't shoot, and be respectful of other patrons if the restaurant is open during your event.
+Most events rent out specific areas (patio, Party Barge, private rooms), but it's good to clarify boundaries.
+Also ask about vendor meals—the food here is genuinely delicious, and you'll want to try the fritters.

-Check out Gabrielle and Dylan's wedding—they had their ceremony at St. Cyprian's Church and brought everyone to The Conch House for a waterfront reception.
-The combination of the historic church ceremony and laid-back tiki reception perfectly captured their style and St. Augustine's unique charm.
+Check out Gabrielle and Dylan's wedding—they had their ceremony at St. Cyprian's Church and brought everyone here for a waterfront reception.
+The combination of the church ceremony and laid-back tiki reception perfectly captured their style and the city's coastal charm.

 More gallery images coming soon as we photograph additional weddings at this venue.

-If your couple is looking for a venue that feels like a mini tropical vacation, The Conch House is it.
-It's perfect for couples who want their wedding to feel more like a celebration with friends than a formal affair—think conch fritters instead of chicken cordon bleu, sunset dock photos instead of country club gardens, and reggae beats under the stars.
+If your couple is looking for a spot that feels like a mini island vacation, this is it.
+It's perfect for couples who want their wedding to feel more like a celebration with friends than a formal affair—think fritters instead of chicken cordon bleu, sunset dock photos instead of country club gardens, and reggae beats under the stars.

 - Sunset ceremonies with the Intracoastal Waterway as your backdrop